The Internet Has a Trust Problem

 Gradual, not all-or-nothing.
 The Web4 spec defines a 5-tier adoption pathway — each tier is independently useful, and you don't need to commit to the full stack:

 - Wrapper: Add a verifiable identity to your existing system.
 Zero code changes.
-Fully reversible.
+(Like adding HTTPS to an existing site)

 - Observable: Start tracking trust based on actual behavior.
-A permanent record of quality.
+(Like the browser padlock icon — visible trust signals)

 - Native: Full Web4 stack — built from the ground up around verifiable trust.